What Is the Dutch Treat Strain?

 Possible Side Effects of Dutch Treat Strain

 Even though this strain is potent, Dutch Treat is not known for its adverse side effects.
-There is a possibility that you feel anxious and paranoid if you have never used marijuana before.
+There is a possibility that you feel if you have never used marijuana before.
 You might experience cottonmouth symptoms and dry eyes.